blakewatson/htmlforpeople/src/01-zero-to-internet-your-first-website.md

 ---
-title: "Zero to internet: your first website"
+title: 'Zero to internet: your first website'
-summary: "Build an extremely simple webpage from scratch using Notepad and put it on the web with Neocities."
+summary: 'Build an extremely simple webpage from scratch using Notepad and put it on the web with Neocities.'
-permalink: "zero-to-internet-your-first-website/"
+permalink: 'zero-to-internet-your-first-website/'
+tags: chapter
-layout: "base.njk"
+layout: 'chapter.njk'
 ---

 # Zero to internet: your first website